 In slang, the word “snatch” is a derogatory term for vagina.
 Now it is being reclaimed by the unlikeliest of institutions – the BBC – to mark 100 years of women’s suffrage in the UK.

 Snatches: Moments from Women’s Lives is a series of monologues coming to BBC4 with an all-female line-up of writers, directors and stars.
-Curated by the Royal Court Theatre’s artistic director Vicky Featherstone – it was her who chose the title – the short films tell stories inspired by events that took place in the century since women first won the vote.
+Curated by the Royal Court Theatre’s artistic director Vicky Featherstone – it was she who chose the title – the short films tell stories inspired by events that took place in the century since women first won the vote.

 The eight 15-minute dramas were each shot in a single day, written by established writers such as Abi Morgan (The Split) and Vicky Jones (Fleabag), and starring actors including Atonement’s Romola Garai and Harry Potter’s Shirley Henderson as well as a roster of emerging talent.
 The directors are Vanessa Caswill (Little Women) and Rachna Suri.